Multiglyph Font Proposal

 No such multiglyph font exists now, to my knowledge.
 You could use an art program (vector or bitmap), load the text in, and manipulate the image of the text, but that likely makes subsequent editing harder.
-There were fonts that let users vary the weight (Multiple Master fonts for Macintosh computers), but weight is not the only quality we want to vary.
+There were fonts that let users vary the weight (Multiple Master fonts for Macintosh computers), but weight is not the only quality we want to vary (I forgot the other quality that could be varied, maybe obliqueness, but those are all there were).
 You could mix ordinary fonts that happen to be similar, but trying to load multiple fonts for a short headline could choke your printer’s or computer’s memory.
-You may need only a few letters, but using one character from a font usually requires loading the entire font, so if you need just a few letters from a dozen fonts you need to load a dozen entire fonts into the memory.
+You may need only a few letters, but using one character from a font usually requires loading the entire font, so if you need just a few letters from a dozen fonts your computer needs to load a dozen entire fonts into the memory.
 Even if you already installed hundreds of fonts, installing and loading are separate processes.
 Installing puts them on your hard drive or other storage, while loading puts them into the smaller RAM (that’s the memory you’re most likely to notice when you don’t have enough).
 If you’ve tried to print complete fonts for all of your fonts into one paper catalogue, you may have had difficulty getting all the pages out in a reasonable time.
 Often, that’s why.

 So, it would be better when using your computer if you could vary within a single hand-based font without needing lots of fonts, or tons of memory.
 This will demand special font technology, likely special software support.
 The kernel may even need a new capability.